wshager/xvnode/README.md

 # xvnode
-Lazy DOM level 3 compatible VNODE
+Lazy DOM level 3 compatible VNode

+To be used together with [Raddle](http://raddle.org)'s VNode processing library